Hufrehe – Symptome, Linderung & Prävention Teil 2 - Zeolith hilft

 Laminitis – Symptoms

-Acute laminitis is extremely painful for the affected horse.
+Acute laminitis is very painful for the affected horse.
 If laminitis is suspected, a veterinarian should be called immediately!
-In addition to providing pain relief, the vet can also offer information about the possible causes of the condition.
-Besides laminitis caused by overfeeding, which is a common cause, there are also types of laminitis related to stress, foaling, and illness.
-A thorough medical history taken by a veterinarian is essential for further treatment.
+In addition to pain relief, they can also provide information about possible causes of the disease.
+Besides diet-related laminitis, which is a common cause of this condition, there is also weight-bearing, foaling, and disease-related laminitis.
+A professional diagnosis is essential for further treatment of the disease.

 The following symptoms can be signs of acute laminitis: